ccosmincc/dfns-api-docs/advanced-topics/authentication/request-signing.md

 * /auth/action/init

-You will recieve an object with the following properties (additional properties exist for signing with WebAuthn):
+You will receive an object with the following properties (additional properties exist for signing with WebAuthn):

 | field                | description                                                       |
 | -------------------- | ----------------------------------------------------------------- |